awsdocs/amazon-eks-user-guide/doc_source/ebs-csi-migration-faq.md

 We recommend installing the [Amazon EBS CSI driver Amazon EKS add\-on](ebs-csi.md)\.
 When an update is required to the Amazon EKS add\-on, you initiate the update and Amazon EKS updates the add\-on for you\.
 If you want to manage the driver yourself, you can install it using the open source [Helm chart](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/charts/aws-ebs-csi-driver)\.

 **Important**
 The Kubernetes in\-tree Amazon EBS driver runs on the Kubernetes control plane\.
 It uses IAM permissions assigned to the [Amazon EKS cluster IAM role](service_IAM_role.md) to provision Amazon EBS volumes\.
 The Amazon EBS CSI driver runs on nodes\.
 The driver needs IAM permissions to provision volumes\.
-For more information, see [Create an Amazon EBS CSI driver IAM role](csi-iam-role.md)\.
+For more information, see [Step 1: Create an IAM role](ebs-csi.md#csi-iam-role)\.

 ## How can I check whether the Amazon EBS CSI driver is installed in my cluster?<a name="csi-migration-faq-check-driver"></a>